 Technology is integrated in all aspects of Georgetown’s School of Medicine.
-Students listen to lectures digitally streamed from GUMC servers, access databases from the National Library of Medicine to patient practice guidelines and drug reference guides.
-Handhelds can help students and physicians pull up clinical information on the spot, at the point of care.
+Students listen to lectures digitally and access databases from the National Library of Medicine for patient practice guidelines and drug reference guides.
+Handhelds help students and physicians pull up clinical information on the spot, at the point of care.

 GUMC uses technology on a broader scale.
-Information technology projects underway include archiving of streaming lectures, podcasts, and videocasts that students can download at any time, student training in “e-prescribing” and use of electronic health records, adapting open-source, electronic health record and health information systems.
+Information technology projects underway include archiving of streaming lectures, podcasts, and videocasts that students can download at any time, student training in “e-prescribing” and the use of electronic health records, and health information systems.

-The task across technology projects at GUMC is to use these tools to help support the treatment decisions students and physicians make, and to also help answer patient’s questions.
+The task across technology projects at GUMC is to use these tools to help support the treatment decisions students and physicians make, and to help answer patients’ questions.